Bhoodan movement

 The Bhoodan movement (Land Gift movement), also known as the Bloodless Revolution, was a voluntary land reform movement in India.
 It was initiated by Gandhian Vinoba Bhave in 1951 at Pochampally village, Pochampally.

 The Bhoodan movement attempted to persuade wealthy landowners to voluntarily give a percentage of their land to landless people.
-Philosophically, Bhave was influenced by Sarvodaya movement and Gram Swarajya.
+Bhave drew philosophical inspiration from the Sarvodaya movement and Gram Swarajya.